stellarwp/kadence-blocks/readme.txt

 * Add: You can now define which Tab should be open regardless of what is open in the editor.
 * Fix: Small change with parallax settings.
 * Fix: Unique IDs causing revisions needlessly.
-* Tweek: Setting Page styles.
+* Tweak: Setting Page styles.
 * Add: BorderRadius Property to columns - thanks @DizzySquirrel
 * Fix: Correct naming for 'Left Bottom' background - thanks @DizzySquirrel